 Publications (* = refereed)

 Phenomenological naturalism is the view that nature is the ontological ground of beings in their intelligibility.
 On this view, nature is the ground of the existence of both the objects and laws discovered by the sciences, as well as the transcendental conditions that allow those objects and laws to be understood.
-I have a number of papers in progress on this topic.

 “Time Will Tell”